zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide5.md

 At this point, you should have performed the following:

-1. Obtained an Oracle cloud account
+1. Obtained an Oracle Cloud account
-2. Created your new Autonomous Data Warehouse
+2. Created a new Autonomous Data Warehouse instance
-3. Downloaded the credentials wallet for your Autonomous Data Warehouse.
+3. Downloaded the Connection Wallet for your Autonomous Data Warehouse.

 ## Objectives
 - Learn how to connect a desktop analytics tool to the powerful Autonomous Data Warehouse